Kyrgyzstan develops border protection framework

 Osmonaliyev said one movement that is gaining momentum and is continuously adapting in Kyrgyzstan is Salafism (from the Arabic for “predecessors”).

-Salafists are considered fundamentalists and Osmonaliyev groups them with Wahabbists.
-They oppose any pilgrimage to the graves of saints, deem celebration of the Prophet Muhammad’s birthday as something undesirable, believe in one God and do not recognise any innovation.
+Salafists are considered fundamentalists ,and Osmonaliyev groups them with Wahhabists.
+They oppose any pilgrimage to the graves of saints, deem celebration of the Prophet Muhammad’s birthday as something undesirable, beliyeve in one God and do not recognise any innovation.

 But not everyone agrees.